This post was updated March 2023

 4 F St., NW

-The Coleman family-owned institution is celebrating 48 years in business on Capitol Hill.
-Patrons can drop by for an all-day party with live music, Irish dancing, full lunch and dinner menus (we have our eye on the corned beef and cabbage or shepherd’s pie), and Guinness at indoor and covered outdoor bars.
+The Coleman family-owned institution has poured Irish beers on Capitol Hill for nearly 50 years.
+Patrons can drop by on St. Patrick’s Day starting at 9 AM for an all-day party with live music, Irish dancing, full lunch and dinner menus (we have our eye on the corned beef and cabbage or shepherd’s pie), and Guinness at indoor and covered outdoor bars.

 Kelly’s Irish Times